Anne M. Chapman

 (602) 501 0239

-Anne received her J.D., cum laude, from Duke University School of Law and her B.A., magna cum laude from the University of Oregon.
-Following graduation, Anne was a law clerk to Federal District Judge Robert H. Whaley.
+Anne earned her J.D., cum laude, from Duke University School of Law and her B.A., magna cum laude, from the University of Oregon.
+She began her legal career as a law clerk to Federal District Judge Robert Whaley.

 • Representation of clients in forfeiture seizure of property by Arizona Attorney General resulting in return of all client property and forfeiture declination by Attorney General.